sitecoreops/sitecore-images/README.md

 # Build and push
 .
 (Join-Path $PSScriptRoot "Build.ps1") `
-    -VersionsFilter "*" ` # optional, set to for example "9.0*" to only build 9.0 images
+    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Tags "*" ` # optional, set to for example "sitecore*:9.0*" to only build 9.0.x images.
-    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Organization "YOUR ORG NAME" ` # On Docker Hub it's your username unless you create an organization -Repository "sitecore"
+    -Registry "YOUR REGISTRY NAME" # On Docker Hub it's your username or organization, else it's the DNS to your private registry.
 ````